 In addition to these statements, Melissa has also mentioned that her rides have helped improve her mood.
 She says she is also excited to conquer new terrains with her bike, specifically more hills.

 We are delighted to see how much Melissa has enjoyed her Alinker and grateful for her feedback about the Movement Without Limits program.
-Melissa has proved that it is possible for people living with cerebral palsy and other disabilities to live a Life Without Limits.
+Melissa has proven that it is possible for people living with cerebral palsy and other disabilities to live a Life Without Limits.